Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 <summary>Build the Entire Design with a Single Command</summary>

 ### Build the Entire Design with a Single Command
-If you are already familiar with the AI Engine and Vitis™ accelerated kernel compilation flows, you can build the entire design with one command:
+If you are already familiar with the AI Engine and Vitis accelerated kernel compilation flows, you can build the entire design with one command:

 ```bash
 make run (default hardware emulation, 1 filter 15 taps, no trace enabled)